Quansight/Quansight-website/apps/consulting/posts/scaling-python-banking-edition.md

 ### Argo Workflows

-With Prefect no longer an option, we decided to try Argo Workflows.
+With Prefect no longer an option, we decided to try [Argo Workflows][argo-workflows].
 Argo Workflows is an open source workflow engine for orchestrating parallel jobs on Kubernetes.
 With Argo, we could use the cluster-of-clusters strategy, but replace Prefect and the primary Dask cluster with Argo Workflows.
 This would allow us to simplify Dask